ZumDeWald/intl-dates/README.md

 ###### Using `useIntlDates` custom hook

 ```
-import useIntlDates from 'useintldates'; // Bring the hook into your component
+import useIntlDates from 'intl-dates'; // Bring the hook into your component

 const MyComponent = () => {